-All of the courses in the program are offered on campus; a few are also occasionally available on-line.
 You may enroll on a full- or part-time basis.
-The program can be completed in as few as 10 months of full-time study.
+All courses in the program are offered on campus; a few are also occasionally available on-line.
+Course offerings are greatest during the fall and winter semesters, and the program usually can be completed within 12 months of full-time study.

 University of Michigan-Dearborn students who have been admitted to the MS-Supply Chain Management may take up to 6 graduate credits during the final semester of their undergraduate program.

 Choose 3 from the following: